LGN520/farreach-public/docs/netreach-voting-v2.md

 			+ Sendback GETRES_LATEST
 		* If status == 2 in CKVS -> latest yet deleted
 			- Sendback GETRES_NEXIST
+		* NOTE: key must exist in CKVS due to being_evicted = 0 for GETREQ_NLATEST
 	+ GETREQ_BE (being evicted)
+		* If key in CKVS
 			* If seq (embedded in pkt) >= seq' (stored in CKVS), use val carried by request packet
 			* Otherwise, sendback GETRES based on status in CKVS
 				- If status == 1 or status == 2, use val in CKVS to sendback GETRES
 				- Otherwise, use val in KVS to sendback GETRES, update CKVS
+		* Otherwise
+			* Get value from KVS and sendback GETRES
+		* NOTE: key may not exist in CKVS since controller may remove the key before GETREQ_BE
 	+ GETREQ: sendback GETRES
 	+ PUTREQ_POP (population)
 		* Add kv in KVS, sendback PUTRES, add key in CKVS with status = 0 and seq = 1, trigger population (k, v, hashidx)
 		* NOTE: key cannot exist in CKVS (key is cached so vote cannot be zero; DEL cannot invalidate the entry, which only sets a special status of value)
-	+ TODO: PUTREQ_BE (being evicted)
+	+ PUTREQ_BE (being evicted)
-		* TODO: If exist in CKVS, set val, status=1, and seq'=seq+1 (seq is that number embedded in the request packet), sendback PUTRES
+		* If exist in CKVS, set val, status=1, and seq'=seq+1 (seq is that number embedded in the request packet), sendback PUTRES
-		* TODO: Otherwise, put into KVS, sendback PUTRES
+		* Otherwise, put into KVS, sendback PUTRES
+		* NOTE: key may not exist in CKVS since controller may remove the key before PUTREQ_BE
 	+ PUTREQ: sendback PUTRES
 - Controller-side processing
 	+ controller/periodic_backup.py for periodic backup; controller/cache_update.py for cache population